Snaacky/thewiki/docs/tutorials/splittunnel.md

 5. Now click Add Tunnel (bottom left).
 Browse for your VPN configuration file.
 6. Select your configuration and click Edit at the bottom right of the window
 7. A text file should open.
 Add `AllowedApps = qbittorrent` to the bottom of this file, then click Save.
 If you would like to add more programs, add a comma and a space.
 For example, `AllowedApps = qbittorrent, firefox`![image](https://github.com/guyman624/thewiki/assets/82007920/d2ba5e4f-ecdd-422e-b645-dd8d76635861)
+7a.
+If instead of whitlisting only qBittorrent, you would prefer blacklisting other applications, for example have everything route through the VPN except the browser, you can instead use something like `DisallowedApps = firefox` or `DisallowedApps = chrome`.

 8. Activate the tunnel